maniospas/Blombly/docs/syntax.md

 :bulb: Passing final values to code blocks as arguments does not automatically make them final there too.
-Make the keyword argument declarations final if you want to make sure that they are never changed internally like so:
+Make the keyword argument declarations final to make sure that they are never changed internally.

 ## Inline execution

-Sometimes, you may want to call a code block and let it access *and alter any of your scope's variables*s.
+Sometimes, you may want to call a code block and let it access *and alter* any of your scope's variables.
-This is called *inline execution* and can be invoked by the block's name ended with with a colon (:).
+This is called inline execution, and can be invoked by the block's name ended with with a colon (:).
 When you do this, you can ommit the semicolon at the end of the command.
 For example, in the following snippet `result = inc_x:`